join me

 • Organic dark chocolate bar with a note about the benefits of chocolate

-• Homemade fruit preserves loaded with antioxidants, instead of sugar
+• Homemade fruit preserves loaded with antioxidants instead of sugar

 • Organic coffee beans with a note about coffee’s nutritional benefits